 - Frown lines

 - Worry lines

 - Lip lines

 - Lower face treatment to improve jawline and appearance of neck, known as ‘Nephertite lift’.

 How Does it Work?Botulinum toxin, often referred to as Botox® is a naturally occurring protein produced by the bacterium Clostridium Botulinum.
 The toxin blocks the transition of chemical messages sent from the nerve to cause the muscle to contract.
 Without these messages, the muscle stays in a resting state until the ‘messengers’ recover.
 This recovery takes approximately 8 to 12 weeks on average.

 Licensed brands of botulinum toxin A include,’ Botox®, Azzalure®, Bocouture®, Xeomin®, and Dysport®.
-All botulinum toxins are prescription only medicines (POM) and can only be prescribed by doctors, dentists and nurses with the prescribing qualification, following a face to face assessment and consultation with the qualified prescriber.
+All botulinum toxins are prescription only medicines (POM) and can only be prescribed by doctors, dentists, prescribing nurses and pharmacists with a prescribing qualification, following a face to face assessment and consultation with the qualified prescriber.

 After treatment it is expected that you will start to see an improvement within 2 or 3 days.
 The full result may be judged at 2-3 weeks.
 You may be invited to attend a review appointment at 2-3 weeks where the success of the treatment may be assessed and adjustments to your personal treatment plan made, if necessary.